Step 1: Choose an office

 There are many local offices with different responsibilities and potential impacts.
 They are also elected in different years.
 Below is a list of some of those offices.

-- Ward council member – Represents an area of the city called a ward on the city council.
-Ward council members live in and are elected by eligible voters who live in their ward.
+- Ward council member – Represents a defined geographical area of the city, called a ward, on the city council.
+Ward council members live in the ward they represent and are elected by eligible voters who also live in their ward.
 There are four wards in St. Louis Park.
-Ward council member offices will be on the ballot in 2025, and they are elected to four-year terms using the ranked-choice voting method.
+Ward council member offices will be on the ballot in 2029, and they are elected to four-year terms using the ranked-choice voting method.

-- Other offices – Elected in even year elections, with the next in 2022, these offices can include state representative, senator, county offices like commissioner or attorney, or even federal offices like representative, senator or president.
-Candidate filing for these offices are administered by either Hennepin County elections or the Secretary of State of Minnesota.
+- Other offices – Elected in even year elections, with the next in 2026, these offices can include state offices such as governor, representative or senator, county offices such as commissioner, sheriff or attorney, or federal offices such representative, senator or president.
+Candidate filing for federal, state and county offices are administered by either Hennepin County or the Secretary of State.

 Step 2: Know your district